Lotharek, SIDE 3.2, U1MB, and the FJC Firmware

 Lotharek stating he received no emails concerning JED 2.3

-However, this represents a ‘lie by omission’, since he failed to mention the WhatsApp messages I sent in May and June (the first – sent on 17 May – being illustrated earlier in this article), all of which were read and acknowledged, but without prompting any action whatsoever.
-Not only was Lotharek therefore made aware of the issue via ‘the usual’ channel on 17 May, but the questions concerning the ‘morality’ of my video concerning JED 2.3 are inapplicable, every reasonable attempt having been made to motivate Lotharek into action up to seven weeks before my video was published (communications having eventually tailed off after five weeks following a quarrel regarding overdue royalty payments and the non-appearance of the GoWin platform cable I had been promised).
+However, this represents a ‘lie by omission’, since he failed to mention the WhatsApp messages I sent in May and June (the first – sent on 17 May – being illustrated earlier in this article), all of which were read and acknowledged, but which failed to elicit a practical solution.
+Not only was Lotharek therefore made aware of the issue via ‘the usual’ channel on 17 May, but the questions concerning the ‘morality’ of my video concerning JED 2.3 are inapplicable, every reasonable attempt having been made to motivate Lotharek into action up to seven weeks before my video was published (communications having eventually tailed off after five weeks following a quarrel regarding overdue firmware royalty payments and the non-appearance of the GoWin platform cable I had been promised).

 Moreover, the clear sentiment that ‘problems should remain private, while successes should be made public’ raises some concerning questions regarding transparency in the eyes of the customer.
 By 17 May, SIDE 3.2 with JED 2.3 had been on sale for almost three months, and during the ensuing seven week period (until my video was published), I am aware of no attempts made by the vendor to a) correct the issues or b) notify customers there might be a problem.
 Indeed, his earlier RMA notification invited customers who had purchased SIDE 3.2 with JED 1.3 prior to 21 February to return their cartridge and have it ‘upgraded’ to the problematic version.
 It remains questionable, then – had my video (which simply confirmed the diagnosis I had privately provided on May 17) not been published – whether JED 2.3 owners would have been made aware of any potential reliability issues at all.